Soccer-France's Lloris backs Pogba for Premier League success

-June 15 France goalkeeper Hugo Lloris has backed Paul Pogba to prove his worth at Manchester United after being subject to considerable criticism in his first season back in the Premier League.
+June 15 (Reuters) - France goalkeeper Hugo Lloris has backed Paul Pogba to prove his worth at Manchester United after being subject to considerable criticism in his first season back in the Premier League.

 Midfielder Pogba re-joined United for a world record fee of 89 million pounds ($113.18 million) in August 2016 but his performances in the ensuing campaign underwhelmed some of the Old Trafford faithful.